Sapnil-Bhowmick/URL-Shortener/README.md

    - API Rate Limiting : I have used express-rate-limit for preventing the overuse of API's.
 Each api is rate limited differently.

+## A Note
+   - /r/:shortCode :
+      - Will not work from swagger UI docs since Swagger UI runs inside the browser, and browsers enforce CSP headers like: Content-Security-Policy: default-src 'self
+      - This means: Only it can load/connect to things hosted on the same origin (i.e., https://url-shortener-service-a226.onrender.com)
+      - It will work on POSTMAN
+      - Also it works perfecty fine when the endpoint is being hit directly from a browser